 But while the Golf GTI tips the scales at 1351kg, the Golf GTE is fitted with a 200kg lithium ion battery boasting a capacity of 8.8kWh, taking its kerb weight to 1524kg.

 Drive is channelled through a six-speed gearbox that comprises three individual clutches connected to the front wheels.
 Volkswagen claims a 0-62mph time of 7.6sec and 135mph top speed in hybrid mode.

 The driver can alternatively choose to run in e-mode via a switch on the centre console, in which the advanced new Golf is propelled exclusively by the electric motor for a claimed zero-emission range of 31 miles at speeds up to 81mph.

-Based on the European test procedure, the Golf GTE is claimed to boast combined consumption of 188.3mpg.
+Based on the European test procedure, the Volkswagen Golf GTE is claimed to boast combined consumption of 188.3mpg.
 However, the figure is largely theoretical having been achieved on electric propulsion alone.

 Initially unveiled in prototype form at last year’s Frankfurt motor show, it receives a unique front bumper featuring LED positioning lamps, similar in appearance to those used by the XL1 and standard LED headlamps.